 Any instructor at any business school would probably agree that taking advantage of opportunities to recoup earlier investments is a wise strategy.
 Capitalizing on such an opportunity was minimal despite a ready-made opportunity for two of the league’s sponsors with WNBA Commissioner’s Cup betting.

-BetMGM Sportsbook and PointsBet Sportsbook, both of which have paid undisclosed amounts to the WNBA for trademarks and other property, waited until the 11th hour to get their markets for the Connecticut Sun vs. Seattle Storm title game live.
+BetMGM VA and PointsBet VA, both of which have paid undisclosed amounts to the WNBA for trademarks and other property, waited until the 11th hour to get their markets for the Connecticut Sun vs. Seattle Storm title game live.

 Given all the details of the circumstance, the situation had all the makings of a huge unrealized moment.

 WNBA Commissioner’s Cup betting almost didn’t happen at all

 For unfamiliar fans, this is the first season that the WNBA has offered a Commissioner’s Cup.
 It’s essentially an in-season tournament that runs concurrently with the league’s regular season.
 All intraconference games that teams played prior to the Olympic break counted toward standings for the Cup.

 This year, the Sun and Storm finished at the top of the East and West standings, respectively.
 That put them in Thursday night’s title game.
 In addition to the actual trophy, the players split a half-million-dollar prize pool.

 The league announced this format prior to the commencement of the 2021 regular season.
 The announcement of the date of the championship game happened a few weeks later.
 The exact matchup for the game was a public commodity for weeks prior.